 Environmental Health Officers are not required to make appointments to conduct inspections of your food business.
 Under the Food Act 2006 an Environmental Health Officer is allowed to enter your food business whenever it is open to the public or when food handling practices are being conducted.
 When an inspection is completed you will be advised in writing of any non-compliance, action(s) required and time frames in which you must comply.
 If you are unable to meet the specified time frames please contact the inspecting Environmental Health Officer.

-Food premises that require additional follow up inspections for compliance matters will be charged a $92 per hour fee each time an inspection is required.
+Food premises that require additional follow up inspections for compliance matters will be charged a fee in accordance with current fees and charges each time an inspection is required.

 Environmental Health Officers are always available to offer advice to licensees and staff regarding compliance with the Food Act 2006 and the Food Safety Standards.
 There are a range of tools below that may be useful in ensuring your food business complies with legislative requirements.